Mental Health Facilities Boston, MA

 Boston Healthcare For The Homeless Inc

 Boston Healthcare For The Homeless Inc is a mental health clinic in Boston, Massachusetts, located at 780 Albany Street, 2118.
 Boston Healthcare For The Homeless Inc offers outpatient treatment.
-Boston Healthcare For The Homeless Inc provides couples/family therapy, cognitive behavioral therapy and group therapy to seniors 65 or older, young adults and adults.
-Some other services provided by Boston Healthcare For The Homeless Inc include diet and exercise counseling, mentoring/peer support/consumer-run services and case management.
+Boston Healthcare For The Homeless Inc provides trauma therapy, behavior modification and group therapy to adults, young adults and seniors 65 or older.
+Some other services provided by Boston Healthcare For The Homeless Inc include mentoring/peer support/consumer-run services, case management and integrated primary care services.

 Learn More